 Vu is a rooftop bar on the 22nd floor of a building near the McCormick Center.
 And since it has both firepits and retractable windows, it’s good for the occasional 53-degree Chicago summer day.
 There’s a long menu of small plates, with dishes like mushroom tostadas, pork belly bao, and grilled jerk shrimp.
 It’s all fine, but our favorite activity here is to drink and be glad we’re not going to the Morningstar Investment Conference this year.

 Take your average Chicago block party and plop it on a rooftop deck, and you have Reggies in the South Loop.
-This casual bar and music venue (yes, they’re still hosting shows) has cold beer, burgers and wings.
+This casual bar and music venue (yes, they’re hosting some shows) has cold beer, burgers and wings.
 And unlike your neighborhood block party, the rooftop has very little probability of screaming children.
 What it lacks in view (overlooking a deserted section of State Street and Cermak) it makes up for in a relaxed and fun atmosphere.

 This is a fancy spot at the top of The Peninsula, a luxury hotel near Michigan Ave.
 Because of its location, it has a great view of the Magnificent Mile, which makes it an ideal place to take out-of-towners.
 You’ll find small plates like foie gras-filled bon bons and marrow “poppers” (which are basically tater tots filled with bone marrow).
 Come here and eat some expensive bar food with anyone you’re trying to impress - like visiting colleagues, or your soon-to-be sister-in-law who kind of hates the city.